joansenent/week-01-coursework/README.md

 In GitHub you can fork a repo which creates a copy of a repo in another account.
 For more information see https://help.github.com/articles/fork-a-repo/

-You are currently readind the week-01-coursework repository, which is under the TIY-Rails-1507 organisation.
+You are currently reading the week-01-coursework repository, which is under the TIY-Rails-1507 organisation.

 Next we will fork this repo so that it is under your account.